University of Surrey Open Research logo

 Documentation

 Documentation is the foundation of good research and should be started early.
-It makes your research understandable, verifiable, and reusable – first for you and then for others.
-Imagining these future users can help you assemble the best documentation for your project.
+It makes your research understandable, reproducible, verifiable, and reusable – first for you and then for others.
+Imagining what future users would need to understand your data can help you explain and assemble the best documentation for your project.

 It can be embedded within research files, like in code, scripts, headers, summaries, label descriptions or built-in program documentation.
 One of the best ways to ensure the quality of your data is to automate your data creation or analysis as much as possible, which in turn becomes indispensable documentation.
 Take a look at an example from biology.

-• Project or study level: For example research questions, methods, instruments, and the context of data collection and analysis
+• Project or study level: project description/abstract, research questions, methods, reports, protocols, lab books, consent forms, questionnaires, instrument instructions, and the background/context of data collection and analysis

-• File or data level: For example what each file contains, how files relate to each other, the components, structure, and logic of data files
+• File or data level: what each file contains, how files relate to each other, the components, structure and logic of data files

-• Variable level: For example code books or data dictionaries with definitions of variables, ranges, etc
+• Variable level: user guides, code books or data dictionaries with definitions of variables, ranges, units and abbreviations

 Resources